percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

 The :variable:`pxc_encrypt_cluster_traffic` variable, which enables traffic encryption, is set to ``ON`` by default in |pxc| |version|.

-Unless you configure a node accordingly (each node in your cluster must use the same SSL certificates) or try to join a cluster running |pxc| 5.7 which unencrypted cluster traffic, the node will not be able to join resulting in an error.
+All nodes have the same SSL certificates.
+The 5.7 traffic is, by default, not encrypted.
+If you attempt to connect an "out of a box" 8.0 node, this results in an error:

 .. code-block:: text